And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 And on Scottish sports history in general but inevitably including fitba', see Andy Mitchell's inestimable:

-The Making of Brann?
+Making Brann?

 SK Brann, "Fire" in Norwegian, was born as Bann Ski-and-Football Club out of dissatisfaction with the state of football in Bergen to that date.
 The year was 1908, with the game having arrived in the city on Norway's South-West coast perhaps two decade earlier.
 Some reports have it introduced by Danish incomers.
 The local paper records a game played between visiting British Royal Naval officers in 1886 but to what rules is unknown.
 However, that game took place on a field next to the Tangen Gardinfabrik, a relatively new curtain, indeed lace-curtain factory and it was, coincidentally or not, at that self same factory that in 1897 a certain lace-weaver, Alexander Boswell Thomson, Sandy Thomson, arrived and spent a couple of years before returning home.
 He had come, with his new, Swedish wife, and Swedish-born children from working at a lace factory in Gothenburg.
 He would return with the family to continue to work in the lace industry in his home town, Newmilns in Ayrshire.
 And in the meantime he had been one of the team of Scots lace-workers that had been the introduction of football to Sweden, specifically Orgryte.
 One wonders if he had also put on his boots and showed them how on Norwegian soil.